Science 101 is a four-month, non-credit, barrier free course offered to residents of Vancouver's Downtown Eastside and other inner-city communities.

 We are always seeking volunteers to assist with the program.
 Volunteers are an important part of Science 101 and are given a variety of responsibilities both inside and outside the classroom.

 Volunteers are recruited each year in April.
 If you are interested in volunteering please submit a maximum 250-word cover letter explaining why you would like to be involved, a resume listing your current activities, and the volunteer application form.
-All documents must be submitted in person at a volunteer information session (dates and times are announced in March).
+All documents must be submitted in person at a volunteer information session.

 We are always seeking instructors to lecture for the Science 101 and Alumni Programs.
 Instructors are asked to design an introductory level lecture that could include an activity, laboratory, and/or field trip, for a 2 hour class.